KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 **Requesting the address from the real estate agent**

-As the last resort, we'd contact the real estate agent and ask for the address, which required us to sign a contract with them.
+As the last resort, we contacted the real estate agent and ask for the address, which required us to sign a contract with them.

 I want to emphasize: this system isn't about avoiding real estate agents, but optimizing our search efficiency (like getting critical details same-day, and not having to jump on a call).
 For any property that passed our vetting, we contacted the agent and went through the purchase process as usual.